wehappit/nsequence/README.md

 `term2_index` are not integers.

 ### `sum_up_to_nth_term`
-Calculate the sum of the sequence up to the nth term.
+Calculates the sum of the sequence up to the nth term.

 #### Parameters
 - `n`: The position up to which the sum is to be calculated.
 Must be a positive integer.